 The ISFORMULA function uses the following argument:

-- Reference (required argument) – It is a reference to the cell we wish to test.
-Reference in the formula can be a cell reference, a formula, or a name that refers to a cell.
+Reference (required argument) – This is a reference to the cell we wish to test.
+The reference in the formula can be a cell reference, a formula, or a name that refers to a cell.

 How to use the ISFORMULA Function in Excel?

 It is a built-in function which can be used as a worksheet function in Excel.
 To understand the uses of this function, let’s consider a few examples: